-- Metrics and indicators, based on a systemic approach, for measuring the circular economy and life cycle performance and enhancing social responsibility; -governance systems which accelerate expansion of the circular economy, the bioeconomy and resource efficiency while creating markets for secondary materials; multi-stakeholder and cross-value chain collaboration; instruments for investment in the circular economy and bioeconomy; - Solutions for sustainable and regenerative development of cities, peri-urban areas and regions, integrating the circular economy transformation with nature-based solutions, technological, digital, social, cultural and territorial governance innovations; - Eco-innovation for prevention and remediation of environmental pollution from and exposure to hazardous substances and chemicals of emerging concern; looking also at the interface between chemicals, products and waste, and at sustainable solutions for primary and secondary raw materials production; - Circular use of water resources, including reduction of water demand, prevention of losses, water reuse, recycling and valorisation of wastewater.
-New-and governance models and economic instruments for smart water allocation, addressing conflicts in water use, sources of pollution including emerging pollutants and tackling other pressures on water resources; tackling the water-food-energy nexus.
+- Systemic transition to a resource-efficient, bio-based and circular economy, with new paradigms in consumer interaction, new business models for resource efficiency and environmental performance; products and services stimulating resource efficiency and elimination or substitution of hazardous substances during the whole lifecycle; systems for sharing, reuse, repair, remanufacturing, recycling and composting; economic, social, behavioural, regulatory and financial conditions and incentives for such transitions. - Metrics and indicators, based on a systemic approach, for measuring the circular economy and life cycle performance and enhancing social responsibility; governance systems which accelerate expansion of the circular economy, the bioeconomy and resource efficiency while creating markets for secondary materials; -multi-stakeholder and cross-value chain collaboration; instruments for investment in the circular economy and bioeconomy; - Solutions for sustainable and regenerative development of cities, peri-urban areas and regions, integrating the circular economy transformation with nature-based solutions, technological, digital, social, cultural and territorial governance innovations; - Eco-innovation for prevention and remediation of environmental pollution from and exposure to hazardous substances and chemicals of emerging concern; looking also at the interface between chemicals, products and waste, and at sustainable solutions for primary and secondary raw materials production; - Circular use of water resources, including reduction of water demand, prevention of losses, water reuse, recycling and valorisation of wastewater. -Innovative solutions for the challenges for the water-food-energy nexus addressing impacts of agricultural and energy water use and enabling synergistic solutions.